Viasat/halite/doc/jadeite/tutorial/halite_notebook-j.md

 //-- result --
 [{$type: tutorials.notebook/SpecId$v1, specName: "A", specVersion: 2, workspaceName: "my"}, {$type: tutorials.notebook/SpecId$v1, specName: "A", specVersion: 3, workspaceName: "my"}]
 ```

+When new specs are created in items, they must be numbered in a way that corresponds to their context.
+This allows a CAS check to be performed to ensure the specs have not been modified under the notebook.
+The following spec is for assessing whether a sequence of new specs are properly numbered in context both of each other and the existing specs.

 ```java
 {